Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 • Compare the interest rate you have on your loan with the typical rates for similar agreements to see if yours is unusually high.

-• If you didn’t receive any clear explanation of how the loan works or the costs involved in the agreement, this could be a sign of mis-selling.
+• No meaningful explanation of the product or costs means you weren't given any clear explanation of how the loan worked or what you'd pay under the agreement.
+Here, it could be a case of mis-selling.

 How Much Could You Get in Compensation?